akwe-afriitech/akwe-afriitech/README.md

 - 🌱 I’m currently learning cloud computing with GADS 🤓 **Google Africa Developer Scholarship 🤓**

-- 👯 I’m looking to collaborate with web developers **On quickrent project**
+- 👯 I’m looking to collaborate with web developers **On SMACS Africa**

 - 👨‍💻 All of my project are available at my profile [akwe-afrittech](akwe-afrittech)